 You have to prepare your body to hold 9.09 per mile pace for the entire 26.2 miles.
 I teach athletes how to do this in the newly launched Sub 4 Hour Marathon Mastery course.

 This is an issue for all marathoners.
 How do I sustain pace for the entire distance without slowing?
 If you spend too high of a percentage of your weekly mileage running to slow what happens?

-Runners run out of fuel.
+Why do runners run out of fuel?
 What is the real reason for this?
 They have not trained their body to use fat as their main fuel source.
-The trick to running fast for the marathon is to conserved carbohydrates.
+So the trick to running fast for the marathon is to conserved carbohydrates.

 How is this done?

 Well, gradually extending the length of your long run at a brisk pace is a great start.
 Remember, quality over quantity.